nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `delete 1`<br>
       Expected: No client is deleted.
 Error detail informing of environment discrepancy shown in the status message.

+### Finding clients

+1. Finding a client in the client list view

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   2. Test case: `find Alex`<br>
+      Expected: All clients whose name or company contain Alex are shown.
+Details of the search shown in the status message.

+   3. Test case: `find`<br>
+      Expected: Error details informing of missing search parameter shown in the status message.

+   4. Test case: `find fhodolkg`<br>
+      Expected: No client is shown due to no matching clients.
+Details of the search shown in the status message.

+   5. Test case: `find Alex innovative`<br>
+      Expected: All clients whose name or company contain Alex or innovative are shown.
+Details of the search shown in the status message.

+2. Finding a client in the transaction list view

+   1. Prerequisites: List transactions for a client using the `listt INDEX` command.

+   2. Test case: `find Alex`<br>
+      Expected: Error details informing of environment discrepancy shown in the status message.

 ### Adding a transaction to a client